AlexB52/rails-playground/README.md

 processes/workers to one (1) or using a different server in development.
 ```

-This is a known `web-console` error which happened when you run a multi threaded server locally.
+This is a known `web-console` error that happens when you run a multi-threaded server locally.
 To solve this problem make sure to set the number of processes/worker to 1 on your local server.

 ## License